 Morning: With a local expert, we will visit a variety of sites aboard the motorcoach, learning about the Civil Rights Movement and its events in Birmingham.
 Take a field trip to the historic Sixteenth Street Baptist Church, bombed by Klansmen in 1963, killing four little girls.
 Stroll through the Kelly Ingram Park where sculptures depict the reality of the police dogs and fire hoses that were turned on demonstrators who gathered here to protest segregation laws.
 Visit the Birmingham Civil Rights Institute that tells the story of a people and a movement.

 Lunch: At a local restaurant, we’ll have a buffet plus coffee, tea, water.
+Savor the flavor at this small, down-to-earth establishment that dishes up soul food plates with classic sides.

 Evening: At leisure.
 Prepare for departure in the morning and arrange your transportation to the airport for the morning.